matthewcheok/POP-MCAnimate/README.md

       self.boxView.spring.center = viewCenter;
     }];

+If you need to stop animations mid-way, use the stop proxy:

+    [self.boxView.stop bounds];

+The `finished` flag in the completion handler will return `NO` if any of the animations in the group were stopped before completion.

 ## Shorthand*

 The above examples require the use of **shorthand** so you can drop the *pop_* prefix from methods and properties.
 Just include the following in your pre-compiled header file after importing **UIKit**: